-Choosing the residential treatment center at The Meehl House can provide numerous benefits for an individual with BPD.
-24 hour access to the DBT team allows a resident to address a distressful or emotional situation as it is occurring, and put learned DBT skills and life skills into practice immediately.
+Choosing the Meehl House residential treatment center offers numerous benefits for an individual with BPD.
+24-hour access to the DBT team allows a resident to address a distressful or emotional situation as it is occurring, helping them practice learned DBT skills and life skills.
 The cohesiveness of the DBT team, including a psychiatrist, therapist, skills trainer, life coach and program director, means all team members are aware of the particular situation and needs of each individual.
-The residential treatment center also provides an atmosphere of continuous support from fellow residents, family members, visitors and the founders of The Meehl Foundation, Mark Meehl and Debra Meehl, who also live at The Meehl House.
+The residential treatment center also provides an atmosphere of continuous support from fellow residents, family members, visitors and the founders of The Meehl Foundation, Mark and Debra Meehl.

 The Meehl House is one of the first locations in the nation to offer residential group homes providing Dialectical Behavioral Therapy for individuals with Bipolar Disorder, Borderline Personality Disorder, Anxiety, Depression and Substance Abuse.
 The house can accommodate as many as four residents at any given time.
 An evaluation will determine if a candidate for DBT program meets the residency requirements.

-Making plans for continuing care for each resident is a priority of the program at The Meehl House.
+At The Meehl House, we place a strong focus on the future as well as the present, which is why we make continuing care a priority.
 The DBT team will work family members, local psychiatrists, therapists and community resources to facilitate and establish extended care.
-Access to all staff members of The Meehl House is also provided to all former residents upon their return home.
+Access to all staff members of The Meehl House is also available to all former residents.

-Caution: Many facility will tell you that they “take your insurance” many client are angry and disappointed when they find out that insurance does not pay for things like; yoga, equine therapy, acupuncture, massage, and hypnosis leaving them with tens of thousands of dollars to pay the treatment facility when they leave.
+Caution: Many facilities will tell you that they “take your insurance”, but many clients are angry and disappointed when they find out that insurance does not pay for things like; yoga, equine therapy, acupuncture, massage, and hypnosis, leaving them with tens of thousands of dollars to pay the treatment facility when they leave.
 Any reputable treatment facility will give you your cost in writing BEFORE you get into treatment.
 The Meehl Foundation, as an out-of-network provider, will give you the CPT codes to give to your insurance for reimbursement for therapies and groups we do here.
-We also can give you information on other “Intensively Trained DBT Teams” also listed at www.behavioraltech.com by state.
-It is an ethical violation for us to send or recommend you to a less qualified program that does not use or have an equal or better DBT adherent program than the Meehl Foundation.
-DBT done to the scientific research standard has an amazing success rate.
-Accept no less!